MinaMaher0/Go-download-my-solutions/README.md

     ```
     go run main.go
     ```
-- solutions folder should be created and have all your solutions
+- solutions folder should be created and contains all your solutions

 ### Todos